 The Gunditjmara Languages Program, coordinated by program coordinator Stephanie Tashkoff was run by language teacher and Koorie Engagement Support Officer (KESO) Di Bell, and Joel Wright – Gunditjmara Languages specialist from the Laka Gunditj Language Program (VACL) – also assisted the school language program on a needs basis since the program commenced.

 Significantly, during 2014 and early 2015, students at HDSC, and students from a number of primary schools in Warrnambool were involved in illustrating and narrating a number of Gunditjmara traditional and contemporary stories for the Commonwealth funded Koorie Languages in education digital project in partnership with VAEAI and the Victorian Aboriginal Corporation for languages (VACL).
-The Gunditjmara story aps were officially launched in early November 2015 in Warrnambool.
+The Gunditjmara Story Book apps were officially launched in early November 2015 in Warrnambool.

 According to the school’s Aboriginal Languages program coordinator Stephanie Tashkoff:

 “For the school community overall, there is a sense of pride in being a school that offers a Koorie language; and being a school that is developing a sense of ‘this is who we are’.”